porsche-design-system/porsche-design-system/packages/components/src/components/segmented-control/segmented-control.usage.md

 A segmented control presents a set of selectable options at once.
 The users can make a single selection from 2-5 short and consistent options.
 For other use cases, consider using Radio Button, Checkbox, or Select.

 - Use them over other selection controls to reduce cognitive load.
 - Do not use them to filter or navigate content (use Tabs instead).
-- For more than 5 option use the [Select](components/select) component.
+- For more than 5 options use the [Select](components/select) component.
-- For less than 2 option use the [Switch](components/switch) component.
 - For inconsistent option values use the [Radio Button](components/radio-button) component.

 ---